Ackerson Meadow Restoration Project

 • Long-term invasive plant monitoring and treatments.

 The National Park Service initiated consultation for the Ackerson Meadow Restoration project with the seven associated American Indian tribes and groups in October 2017.
-Various meetings and site visits were conducted throughout the planning phase of the project.
-The park continues to conduct formal consultation with the tribes on major phases of planning and implementation for this project.
-Tribes have expressed interest in participating in revegetation and other volunteer restoration opportunities associated with this project, and the Yosemite Ancestral Lands tribal conservation crew participated in more than 40 hours of beaver dam analogue development.
-The Tuolumne Band of Me-Wuk Indians will provide qualified tribal monitors to coordinate with the project teams and provide on-site monitioring throughout the construction phases of the project to preserve sensitive tribal resources.
+Meetings and site visits were conducted throughout the planning and implementation phases.
+Tribal members participated in revegetation and other opportunities associated with this project.
+The Yosemite Ancestral Lands tribal conservation crew participated in more than 40 hours of beaver dam analogue development.
+The Tuolumne Band of Me-Wuk Indians provided qualified tribal monitors for on-site resource protection throughout the construction phases of the project to preserve sensitive tribal resources.

 Research

-The United Stated Geological Survey (USGS) led a study on fine-detail topography, vegetation, and habitat structure change related to restoration, and did a comparison of UAV-collected lidar data with terrestrial and airborne datasets.
+The United States Geological Survey (USGS) led a study on fine-detail topography, vegetation, and habitat structure change related to restoration, and did a comparison of UAV-collected lidar data wit terrestrial and airborne datasets.

 Restoration Video